emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 method endpoints.

-Where Server Unauthenticated Provisioning is performed, TEAP requires that the inner provisioning method provide for mutual authentication.
+Where Server Unauthenticated Provisioning is performed, TEAP requires that the inner provisioning method provide for both peer and server authentication.

 ## Method Negotiation